MistySampleSkills/Misty-Concierge-Template/README.md

 * **conciergeFoursquareTemplate** - An extension of the base template that shows how Misty can suggest nearby food, places, and services by using Dialogflow response data to make a request to the Foursquare Places API.
 Use this template as an example of how to use third-party services with your concierge skills.
 * **dialogflow** - Includes a .zip file with JSON data for predefined intents and entities that you can import into a Dialogflow agent.
 (For use with the `conciergeFoursquareTemplate` skill).

 This guide provides instructions for using the code for the `conciergeBaseTemplate` and the `conciergeFoursquareTemplate` with your Misty II.
 If this is your first time using the template, we recommend starting with the base template to learn how Dialogflow works with your skill code.
-If you've already got the template up-and-running, feel free to skip ahead to the Foursquare template tutorial.
+If you've already got the base template up-and-running, feel free to skip ahead to the Foursquare template tutorial.

 ### Requirements